ARMmbed/mbed-os-example-client/README.md

 1. The number of times you pressed `SW2` is shown.
 1. Press the `SW3` button to unregister from mbed Device Connector.
 You should see `Unregistered Object Successfully` printed to the serial port and the LED starts blinking.
 This will also stop your application.
 Press the `RESET` button to run the program again.

+<span class="notes">**Note:** On non K64F boards, there is no unregistration functionality and button press is simulated through timer ticks incrementing every 15 seconds.</span>

 ![SW2 pressed five times, as shown by the API Console](clicks.png)